-Sometimes, small pieces such as nose pads, hinges or screws can be lost or damaged.
+Sometimes, small pieces of your glasses, like nose pads, hinges or screws, can end up lost or damaged.

-Your frame cannot function properly without them so it’s best to have a repair kit around – for emergencies.
+Your frame cannot function properly without these small yet important pieces, so it’s best to have a repair kit around for emergencies.

-One of the most common/annoying eyeglasses problems is the loss of a hinge screw.
+One of the most common and annoying eyeglasses problems is the loss of a hinge screw.
 After regular use, the hinges might break down, or the screw might get loose and fall on its own.

 If this occurs, there are several ways to solve your problem without having to go to the opticians.

-The best and easiest way to replace a lost screw is by using an eyeglasses repair kit.
+The best and easiest way to replace a lost screw is by using the replacement screws found in an eyeglasses repair kit.

-They are accessible price wise and you can find them in supermarkets, drugstores, and other similar stores.
+Eyeglass repair kits are highly affordable, and you can find them in supermarkets, drug stores and online.